ZerTeam/ZPIF/README.md

 **English (translation)**

-# ZPIF File Format Description
+# Description of the ZPIF File Format

-ZPIF (ZerProjectImageFormat) is a raster format for storing graphical data.
+ZPIF (ZerProjectImageFormat) is a raster format for storing graphical information.

 ## Format Structure

-The file consists of two main parts:
+The file consists of three main parts:

-1. **Image Parameters**: Define the main properties of the file.
+1. **Image Parameters**: Define the basic properties of the file.
-2. **Commands**: Indicate the start of pixel data and the end of the file.
+2. **Commands**: Mark the beginning of pixel data and the end of the file.
+3. **Pixel Data**: Store the colors of the pixels.

 ## Image Parameters

 Parameters are enclosed in curly braces `{}`.
 Each parameter has a name and a value.
-The value is specified in parentheses `()`, where the name indicates the parameter type, and the value contains its content.
+The value is written in parentheses `()`, where the name specifies the parameter type, and the value specifies its content.

 ### Supported Parameters

 #### Mandatory Parameters:

 - `{format} (ZPIFv1)` - File format.
-Specifies the type of image.
+Specifies the image type.
 - `{mode} (RGB)` - Display mode.
 Currently, only RGB is supported.
 - `{width} (1920)` - Image width in pixels.
 - `{height} (1080)` - Image height in pixels.
 - `{compression} (RLE)` - Compression method.
-If absent, the default value is `0`.
+If omitted, the default value is `0`.
 Currently, only RLE is supported.

 #### Optional Parameters: